top of page

 Dwarfs Rats in the UK

-While dwarf rats have existed since 1977 and are well known, even generally quite popular elsewhere in the world, they are yet to become as known among the British populus.
+While dwarf rats have existed since 1977 and are well known, even generally quite popular elsewhere in the world, they are yet to become as known among the British populous.

-They also aren’t bred (purposely or by accident) by mills who supply pet shops.
+They also aren’t bred (purposely or by accident) by mills that supply pet shops.
 Thankfully.

-It is true that there are some unscrupulous breeders claiming to keep and breed dwarf rats when they are, in fact, just runts.
-These rats do not have a solid pedigree, nor can they trace their lineage back to the first imports into Europe.
+There are indeed some unscrupulous breeders claiming to keep and breed dwarf rats when they are, in fact, just runts.
+No solid pedigree can be produced for these rats, nor can their lineage be traced back to the first imports into Europe.

 These rats will never breed true and will never produce dwarfs.
 They are, by all accounts, a scam.